-Where a service provider's HSA includes reference to the provision of 'Assertive outreach' the following guideline applies.
+Where a Service Specification includes reference to the provision of 'Assertive outreach' the following guideline applies.

 Assertive outreach involves delivering persistent and purposeful street-based outreach to persons who are experiencing street homelessness.
 The NSW Government adopts the definition of street homelessness set out in the 'Global Framework for Understanding and Measuring Homelessness' (Institute of Global Homelessness).
 The definition incudes: